-Transfer of Underlying Securities to a Trust
+Transfer of Underlying Securities to the Trust

-The trust documents for each trust will contain a schedule identifying the underlying securities that are being transferred to the trust for that issuance of Mega certificates.
+The trust documents will contain a schedule identifying the underlying securities that are being transferred to the trust for the Mega certificates.
 The underlying securities will be registered in our name as trustee on the books of the Federal Reserve Bank of New York.
-As trustee, we will hold the underlying securities for the benefit of the holders of that issuance of Mega certificates.
+As trustee, we will hold the underlying securities for the benefit of the holders of the Mega certificates.

-Purchase of Underlying Securities from Pools
+Purchase of Underlying Securities from the Pool

-The trust documents provide that we may purchase underlying securities from the related pool under the following circumstances:
+The trust documents provide that we may purchase underlying securities from the pool under the following circumstances:

-- If a representation or warranty about any underlying security made or deemed to be made by the transferor at the time we purchased the underlying security was not true when made, we may, within 90 days after discovery of the breach, purchase from the trust the underlying security with respect to which the breach occurred.
-Notwithstanding the foregoing, we may not purchase from the trust an underlying security that is a principal-only or interest-only security. - If we determine, or a court or governmental agency determines, that our acquisition of any underlying security prior to its being transferred to a trust was not authorized, or if a court or governmental agency requires us to purchase any underlying security from a trust in order to comply with applicable law, we will purchase the affected underlying security as soon as practicable.
+- If a representation or warranty about any underlying security made or deemed to be made by the transferor at the time we purchased the underlying security was not true when made, we may, within 90 days after discovery of the breach, purchase from the trust the underlying security with respect to which the breach occurred. - If we determine, or a court or governmental agency determines, that our acquisition of any underlying security prior to its being transferred to the trust was not authorized, or if a court or governmental agency requires us to purchase any underlying security from the trust in order to comply with applicable law, we will purchase the affected underlying security as soon as practicable.

-When an underlying security is purchased, its principal balance is passed through to the certificateholders on the distribution date immediately following the date of the purchase.
-The price to be paid for any underlying security that we purchase is calculated as set forth in the related trust documents.
+When an underlying security is purchased from the pool, its principal balance is generally passed through to the certificateholders on the distribution date in the month immediately following the month in which such underlying security is purchased.
+The price to be paid for any underlying security that we purchase is calculated as set forth in the trust documents.
 For a discussion of how purchases of underlying securities may affect the performance of the Mega certificates, see "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-We may withdraw some or all of the underlying securities due to a breach of representations or warranties, accelerating the rate at which you receive your return of principal" in this prospectus.